 Public Humanities Exchange

 In 2004, the Center began supporting a select number of graduate student projects, convened outside the boundaries of academia.
 Each one features a collaboration with a community partner.
-Now known as the Public Humanities Exchange, the program goes beyond volunteerism and the pure research model, to offer graduate students and partners the chance to form mutually rewarding relationships with surprising outcomes.
+The Public Humanities Exchange goes beyond volunteerism and the pure research model, to offer graduate students and partners the chance to form mutually rewarding relationships with surprising outcomes.
 Partners are as diverse as the community itself, including Oakhill Correctional Institute, Veterans for Peace, Madison’s public high schools, Madison Public Library, the Aids Network, community gardens, hospitals, nursing homes, and many more.

 Public Humanities Fellows

 In 2015-16, the Center for the Humanities will again place graduate fellows in academic-year staff positions at established cultural institutions in Madison where they will have the opportunity to use their experience and expertise to develop new programs and expand existing ones.
 Fellows typically will hold a 50% appointment (20 hours/week); they will receive a salary, award stipend, benefits, and tuition remission as well as shared office space at the Center for the Humanities.
 Six postions are available for 2015-16 - Goodman Community Center, Great World Texts in Wisconsin, Overture Center for the Arts, Rabble: Software for Libraries, Taliesin Preservation, and the Wisconsin Humanities Council.